-Preferred Stocks, Convertible Securities and Other Equity Securities available for distribution by the issuing corporation.
+Preferred stocks, like many debt obligations, are generally fixed-income securities.
+Shareholders of preferred stocks normally have the right to receive dividends at a fixed rate when and as declared by the issuer's board of directors, but do not participate in other amounts available for distribution by the issuing corporation.
 In some countries, dividends on preferred stocks may be variable, rather than fixed.
 Dividends on the preferred stock may be cumulative, and all cumulative dividends usually must be paid prior to common shareholders of common stock receiving any dividends.
 Because preferred stock dividends must be paid before common stock dividends, preferred stocks generally entail less risk than common stocks.
 Upon liquidation, preferred stocks are entitled to a specified liquidation preference, which is generally the same as the par or stated value, and are senior in right of payment to common stock.
 Preferred stocks are, however, equity securities in the sense that they do not represent a liability of the issuer and, therefore, do not offer as great a degree of protection of capital or assurance of continued income as investments in corporate debt securities.
 Preferred stocks are generally subordinated in right of payment to all debt obligations and creditors of the issuer, and convertible preferred stocks may be subordinated to other preferred stock of the same issuer.